 When one person leaves a rental unit midway through the lease, it can put the other people on the lease in a bind.
 Because a lease is a written contract, the landlord can enforce it in court to get the remaining balance owed on the rental unit.

 The lease might have specific terms related to one or more tenants leaving before the end of the lease.
 It might provide certain steps that a tenant must follow to ensure that he complies with the terms of the contract he signed.
 For example, a lease could prescribe a specific penalty the tenant must pay if there is a liquidated damages clause in place.

 Generally, the remaining tenant will be liable for the rent that is due on the lease.
-For example, if the lease for 12 months and the other tenant moves out three months in, the remaining tenant will be required to pay for the remaining nine months.
+For example, if the lease is for 12 months and the other tenant moves out three months in, the remaining tenant will be required to pay for the remaining nine months.
 Joint and several liability, a legal term meaning that one tenant can be held liable for the entire agreement, results in any rule violation or breakage of the lease being imputed to all remaining tenants.
 A tenant can then attempt to collect the amount owed by the tenant who leaves in small claims court or by hiring an attorney to file a lawsuit.